 It is widely recognized that early planning for public engagement efforts is essential.
 Agencies should therefore develop general policies for public engagement in rulemaking and establish mechanisms to ensure that those policies are consistently followed.
 Agencies should also develop specific plans for public engagement for each rulemaking initiative they undertake or seriously consider.
 These plans should include internal and external situation assessments, and consider (1) why the agency wants to engage with the public, (2) who the agency is trying to reach, (3) what type of information the agency is seeking, (4) how this information is likely to be obtained, (5) when these efforts should occur, and (6) what the agency will do with the information.
-As discussed further in the next part, these public engagement plans should also address issues of outreach and communication.
+These public engagement plans should also address issues of outreach and communication.